This Earth Day Is Like No Other. Here's How To Grieve And Stay Engaged

 Nearly all experts agree the next step is to let yourself feel the feelings that come up.
 Chalquist says some people may question this, "'Just sitting in a room and talking about it is going to help?'
 Actually, yeah," he says.

 Schmidt and Lewis-Reau agree, adding that processing feelings also helps people work through past trauma, so they are better ready to deal with the worsening impacts of climate change.
-For instance, if someone needed to evacuate due to a fire, processing past traumas like that can free you from the "extra weights that are tethering you from being [a] nimble actor."
+For instance, if someone needed to evacuate due to a fire, processing that can free you from the "extra weights that are tethering you from being [a] nimble actor."

-Processing these emotions can be done individually or in a group — though right now, you'd want to seek out an online meeting.
+This can be done individually or in a group — though right now, you'd want to seek out an online meeting.

 Schmidt and Lewis-Reau have practiced guiding others to get in touch with their own feelings, which they say is not easy.
 "I've seen this sort of feelings-resistance manifest," Lewis-Reau says, "almost a sense of feelings illiteracy."